Vocal Longevity: The Icarus Effect

 The Icarus Effect

-In Greek mythology, Icarus was the son of Daedalus, a craftsman imprisoned with his son by King Minos of Crete.
-Daedalus built them each a set of wings made of feathers and wax to enable them to escape and to fly out of their prison.
-During the flight, Icarus was amazed at what he could do with his wings and flew up high, far too close to the sun for far too long, despite warnings from his father.
-The prolonged exposure to heat from the sun then melted the wax holding the feathers in place, so Icarus wings fell apart, and he plummeted to his death.
+During the flight, Icarus was amazed at what he could do with his wings and flew up high, far too close to the sun for far too long.
+This was despite warnings from his father.
+The prolonged exposure to heat from the sun melted the wax holding the feathers in place.
+Icarus’s wings fell apart, and he plummeted to his death.

 – What does it take to hit a reasonably high note just ONCE in a song?
 Probably challenging but doable.